kdoore/CS2335-Gitbook/gamedata-simple.md

     ////Called in Player controller when the player collides with a pickup
     public void Add (PickUp item)
     {
-        totalScore += item.value;  // update totalScore by the value of this current item Debug.Log ("Adding item value to totalScore, totalScore =  " + totalScore);
+        score += item.value;  // update totalScore by the value of this current item Debug.Log ("Adding item value to totalScore, score =  " + score);

     }
     // end Add()